Doulas in a time of Social Distancing

 During your birth

-If your doula isn't able to be with you in person, there is still plenty of support she can offer during your birth.
+Depending on the restrictions where you live, if your doula isn't able to be with you in person there is still plenty of support she can offer during your birth.
 Your doula can be part of your birth over a phone call or a video call, for the entire time or at times that you feel you’d like that.
 Your doula will still be able to make useful suggestions to help your labour progress or to help you cope with intensity in labour (like suggesting different birth positions, reminding your to stay hydrated, etc.).
 A doula will also be able empower you in advocating for yourself and your preferences, and to provide emotional support throughout.

 In advance of the birth or during the birth itself, your doula might also be happy to send you pre-recorded relaxation and breathing exercises, to help you staying in a calm and positive headspace.
 Your doula might even be happy to prepare you a little birth bag with useful tools, affirmations, etc. for you to take to the hospital or birth centre with you.